varadinov/streamlit-python-meetup/presentation/slides.md

 layout: default
 ---
 # Caching
-* Built in mechanisum for caching
+* Built in mechanism for caching
 * Store the results of time-consuming functions or operations
 * Two main caching decorators:
     - **@st.cache_data**: cache functions that load or process data